Chih-Che-Fang/MyBookStore2/docs/design.md

 # Possible Improvements and Extensions

 1. We didn't implement the fault tolerance.
 However, since catalog & order server stored all execuated log and initialization informtion, we can, in the future, implement a mechanisim reasily to recover books' status after a machine recovered from a fail
 2. We are using the thread per request model currently.
-Therefore, we could be optimized by using thread pool to improve response latency.
+Therefore, we could optimize averaged response latency time by using thread pool since each request doesn't need to wait for the launch time of a thread